eh4git/Employee_Tracker_MySQL/README.md

 Follow the steps below to install the required node packages.<br>
 All dependencies listed in package.json.
 In your terminal enter: npm i
 ### Usage
+Deployed link: This application is designed for use within a CLI and does not have a deployed link <br>
 Enter either npm start or node app into your command line terminal.
 ### Licence
 This project uses the following licence(s):<br>